 Line 8 - In determining the tax due for nonresident partners, a partnership must apportion to North Carolina the income derived from activities carried on within and outside North Carolina that are not segregated from its other business activities.
 A partnership's business activities are not segregated if it does not employ a method of accounting that clearly reflects the income or loss of its separate activities.
-If the partnership's business activities in North Carolina are not segregated from its business activities in other states, enter on Line 8 the income on Line 7 that is to be apportioned to North Carolina.
+If the partnership's business activities in North Carolina are not segregated from its business activities in North Carolina are not segregated from its business activities in other states, enter on Line 8 the income on Line 7 that is to be apportioned to North Carolina.
 If all of the partnership's business activities are integrated, enter on Line 8 the amount from Line 7.
 Income derived as a partner in another partnership or as a shareholder in an S corporation must be allocated instead of apportioned to North Carolina.